Arrival Advice: Passport Control and Immigration

 Basically say what your visa is: working holiday, visitor, etc.

-Show the appropriate evidence, such as a hard copy of a recent bank statement or your outwards travel ticket.
+Show the appropriate evidence, such as a hard copy of a recent bank statement or your outward travel ticket.

-- Do you have sufficient funds required of your visa?
+Do you have sufficient funds required for your visa?

 Show the appropriate evidence, such as a hard copy of a recent bank statement.